agloks/Challenge_Docker_API/README.md

 ## Tests

 They were fully realized with shell script because don't need download anything, automating the call in api, and proving success of each route.
-To execute test so need give permission for script and execute.
+To execute test go to folder tests, so need give permission for script and execute it.
 ```
 cd tests
 chmod +x test-route.sh